wvteijlingen/localeasy/README.md

 ## Project setup

-1. Create a spreadsheet that will hold your translations.
-On the first row of each column, add these strings: `key|comment|<locale>`.
 1. In your project folder, run `localeasy init` to intialize your project configuration.
 Add the generated `localeasy.json` file to source control.
 1. Edit the created `localeasy.json` file.
 See [Project configuration](#project-configuration-localeasyjson-).
 1. Run `localeasy pull` to pull the latest translations.
 The first time you need to grant access to the spreadsheet.
 Simply follow the prompts in your terminal.